 Another learning opportunity Schaf treasures is her work with Maxwell School anthropology professor Shannon Novak last spring, conducting research on bones recovered from a 19th-century mental health asylum in Rome, New York.
 “The skeletal remains I worked with were of an individual who, you could see, was subjected to intense labor that included pain from heavy lifting,” she says.
 “It was very interesting and gave me the opportunity to talk about structural violence and engage in conversation about the stigma around mental illness.”

 In addition to her rigorous academic pursuits, Schaf is enthusiastically involved in student life at Syracuse.
 She is co-captain of the women’s club volleyball team; a counselor for Camp Kesem, a free weeklong summer camp experience and peer support program for children who have been affected by a parent’s cancer; and a participant in CRU, a campus Christian organization.
-She’s also an RA, working with first-year students to help make their SU experience as positive as hers has been.
+She’s also an RA, working with first-year students to help make their Syracuse experience as positive as hers has been.
 “This is my home now and I love it,” Schaf says.
 “The people here are going to change the world.
 They already are.
 They’re certainly changing my world.”

 Also of Interest